hashbang/admin-tools/doc/Key_management.md

   used to authenticate the [`dotfiles`] and [`shell-etc`] repositories.
 - [`.gpg-id`], in the [`password-store`] repository, contains a list of key fingerprints against which secrets are encrypted.
+- [`vault_passphrase.sh`] contains a list of key fingerprints to which the Ansible vault is encrypted.

 [`dotfiles`]:               https://github.com/hashbang/dotfiles